shakeelmohamed/egress-bootstrap/README.md

-egress: start writing a web app already.
+egress-bootstrap: start writing a web app already.
 ====

 egress is a minimal [Express](http://expressjs.com/) app template for a user account system.